-Particulate contamination Specifications Air filtration Data center air filtration as defined by ISO Class 8 per ISO 14644-1 with a 95% upper confidence limit. nly to data center environments.
-Air filtration requirements do not apply to IT equipment lata center, in environments such as an office or factory floor. i NOTE: Air entering the data ce enter must have MERV11 or MERV13 filtration.
-Conductive dust Air must be free of conductive dust, zinc whiskers, or other conductive particles. i NOTE: This condition applies to data center and non-data center environments.
+Particulate contamination Specifications Air filtration Data center air filtration as defined by ISO Class 8 per ISO 14644-1 with a 95% upper confidence limit. () NOTE: This condition applies only to data center environments.
+Air filtration requirements do not apply to IT equipment designed to be used outside a data center, in environments such as an office or factory floor.
+NOTE: Air entering the data center must have MERV11 or MERV13 filtration.
+Conductive dust Air must be free of conductive dust, zinc whiskers, or other conductive particles.
+NOTE: This condition applies to data center and non-data center environments.
 Corrosive dust Air must be free of corrosive dust.
-Residual dust present in the air must have a deliquescent point less than 60% relative humidity. (i) NOTE: This condition applies to o data center and non-data center environments.
+Residual dust present in the air must have a deliquescent point less than 60% relative humidity.
+INOTE: This condition applies to data center and non-data center environments.